-If, like us, you're doing some traveling this day, plan to visit the Château du Clos Lucé after you arrive in Amboise - it's a must-see if you're a DaVinci fan, but won't take as much time as a full château.
-We loved seeing where Leonardo spent his final years, and the working models of his inventions throughout the home and gardens.
+If - like us - you're traveling this day, plan to visit the Château du Clos Lucé after you arrive in Amboise.
+It's a must if you love DaVinci, but won't take as much time as the larger chateaux you'll visit.
+Spend an hour or two seeing where Leonardo spent his final years, and the working models of his inventions throughout the home and gardens.

 After dinner, drive out to meet your group for a sunset hot air balloon.
 It's a dreamy introduction to the region, and a surprisingly tranquil ride.
-This was a bucket list item for me, but after such a beautiful flight over Chenonceau and a champagne toast, I might have to find an opportunity for a repeat!
+This was a bucket list item for me, but after such a beautiful flight over Château de Chenonceau and a champagne toast at landing, I might have to make an opportunity for a repeat!

 day two: Château de Cheverny, Château de Chambord & Blois